 Both Wycliffe and Tyndale were church martyrs, Wycliffe declared a heretic posthumously and Tyndale burned at the stake for making these bold translations available.
 As the Reformation simmered and boiled over, the Roman church lost its fight to control Scripture and its interpretation, proving, as it says in Hebrews that the "word of God is quick, and powerful, and sharper than any twoedged sword..." ( Hebrews 4:12 KJV)

-Commissioning The KJV Bible
+Commissioning the KJV Bible

 Six committees in Oxford, Westminster, and Cambridge rendered different books of the Bible.
 The translation was done by forty-seven scholars lasting seven years.
 These scholars examined every word with continuous peer review to determine the most accurate translation.

-The first edition of The KJV Bible was made official in 1611.
-It included the thirty-nine books of the Old Testament, the seven Apochraphal books, and the twenty-seven New Testament books.
-This new version of the Bible was more faithful to the original languages of the Bible and more scholarly than any of its predecessors.
-It is widely regarded as one of the major literary accomplishments of early modern England.
-Many people consider the King James Bible the ultimate translation in English and will not allow any other for use in church or schools.
+This new version of the Bible was more faithful to the original languages of the Bible and more scholarly than any of its predecessors, and is widely regarded as one of the major literary accomplishments of early modern England.
+Interestingly, the words and phrases of the KJV now integrated firmly into the English language are words that stem from both Wycliffe's and Tyndale's translations of the Bible.

-The KJV Bible has been reviewed and edited since its original 1611 A.D. printing, which has reflected changes in the English language.
-The English from the 1611 version is noticeably different than the newer 1769 edition.
-The seven Apochrophal books were also removed (King James Version, Standard Edition), giving it its common sixty-six books of the Bible and an accurate message from start to finish.
+The seven Apochraphal books were also removed (King James Version, Standard Edition), giving it its common sixty-six books of the Bible and an accurate message from start to finish.

 Best Selling Bible

 The book is cited as the most published book in world history with a significant influence on literature and culture.
-It is estimated that more than 1 billion copies of the KJV Bible have been published.
+It is estimated that over 1 billion copies of the King James Version Bible have been published.